OBDS-Training/OBDS_Open_Workshop_Materials/2_Conda_intro_CCB_Rcourse.md

     $ conda env export -n obds-rnaseq > my_obds_rnaseq_environment.yml

-### C) Final steps - update your .bashrc to activate your obds environment automatically when you load a terminal
+### C) Final steps - update your .bashrc to update an alias to activate your obds environment automatically when you load a terminal

     # open your .bashrc
     $ nano ~/.bashrc

 Then on the line where we added `alias obdsenv='conda activate base && conda deactivate && conda activate base'` at the beginning of this tutorial (step 7) add a second command to activate your obds environment (replace obds-rnaseq with whatever you called your obds env in step 3 above)
-*Note we always want to conda activate base and then activate your environment of interest as this then allows you to use the `which` command to get the conda path - this is useful later on in pipelines*
+*Note we always want to conda activate base and then activate your environment of interest as this then allows you to use the `which` command to get the conda path - this is useful espeically if you later on write pipelines*

     alias obdsenv='conda activate base && conda deactivate && conda activate base && conda activate obds-rnaseq'